ScilifelabDataCentre/OrderPortal/README.md

 The order form
 --------------

-The order form fields are fully configurable by the facility administrators via the web interface.
+The order form fields are fully configurable by the facility admins via the web interface.
 The field definitions are generic, and allow order forms to be designed for a wide variety of facilities.

 The order form must allow hierarchical grouping of fields, with dynamic display according to rules.
 This allows for cases where a